Online Probabilistic Model Identification using Adaptive Recursive MCMC: RESULTS

 \subsubsection{Quantitative analysis}

 The data sample time is $T=1$ ms and each data pack includes 100 samples which results in an algorithm sample time equal to $T_s=100$ ms. The running time of the RLS approach is approximately $2$ ms, however, for PF and ARMCMC it is limited by 10 ms, and 80 ms, respectively.
-Point estimation is obtained by considering the mode at the modification phase and the median during the reinforcement phase; this estimate is denoted as AR-MAPS.
-The true parameters with the means and standard deviations of the posterior probability using AR-MAPS are shown in Table \ref{tab:par}.
+Point estimation is obtained from solution of the Maximum A-Posteriori (MAP).
+In the ARMCMC, we suggest the mode at the modification phase and the mean during the reinforcement phase; this estimate is denoted as ARMCMC Mode and Average Point estimate (AR-MAP).
+The true parameters with the means and standard deviations of the posterior probability using AR-MAP are shown in Table \ref{tab:par}.
 The parameter point estimate results are shown in Fig. \ref{fig:teta_2nd}.
 The estimation errors for $\theta_1,\theta_2$, and prediction of angles ($\Delta \theta_1,\Delta \theta_2,\Delta \alpha$) for three recursive approaches are illustrated in Table \ref{tab:comp}.
-As seen, RLS provides an effective tracking error for $\theta_2$ and requires less running time, however, the estimation error for $\theta_1$ is relatively lower in AR-MAPS which will result in a superior final angle prediction.
-The estimation of the angle is plotted in Fig. \ref{fig:alfa_2nd}.
+As observed, AR-MAP offers effective parameter tracking while PF and RLS failed to converge to the ground truth, even when it remains constant.
+The reason for this is the inconsistency of the model when transitioning between retraction and contraction.
+However, the inference time for RLS and PF is relatively lower.
+To compare the actual signal of interest, we plotted the estimation of the angle in Figure \ref{fig:alfa_2nd}, which demonstrates the superiority of the final angle prediction for the AR-MAP method.